 Recent advances in liposuction have led us to routinely perform what is referred to as the “Tumescent” technique often combined with the Ultrasound Assisted Liposuction Technique.
-The Ultrasonic Liposuction technique is a state of the art technique which uses ultrasonic energy to “melt” and liquefy the fat prior to its removal.
+The Ultrasonic Liposuction technique is a state-of-the-art technique which uses ultrasonic energy to “melt” and liquefy the fat prior to its removal.
 The technique allows a more controlled removal of fat from affected areas.
 It is also thought to provide a more effective tightening of the overlying skin.

-The Tumescent Technique refers to the delivery of highly dilute anesthetic and epinephrine-containing solutions into the treated areas before the liposuction begins.
+The Tumescent Technique refers to the delivery of highly diluted anesthetic and epinephrine-containing solutions into the treated areas before the liposuction begins.
 The technique allows the procedure to be performed with dramatically lower blood loss (therefore safer); and because the solution contains an anesthetic, discomfort after surgery is significantly reduced.

 Most patients are back to work in 7 to 10 days.
-Bruising and swelling take 4 to 8 weeks to improve.
+Bruising and swelling take 4 to 8 weeks to abate.
 An abdominal binder is required for 6 weeks.
 The first postoperative visit is a day after your procedure.
 Pain is moderate to severe in the first 2 to 3 days.
 Pain medications and antibiotics are prescribed.
 Exercise except for walking is discouraged for 6 weeks.
-Incisions are generally closed with absorbable sutures under the skin… there are no sutures to be removed.
+Incisions are generally closed with absorbable sutures under the skin — there are no sutures to be removed.
 Contour irregularities should are the norm and should be expected.
 Numbness can last up to a year.
 The scars normally take about a year to mature.